 - Real estate agent

-- Influencer or content creator (for example, starting a Youtube channel)
+- Influencer or content creator (for example, on YouTube or Instagram)

 The barrier to entry varies by profession and may require additional training, certifications, or online courses.
 Keep that in mind when considering a side hustle or full-time business.

 It's a big jump going from a passion project on the side for extra money to launching a full-time business venture.
 Consider the pros and cons of going full-time with your side hustle before you take the leap.

 Prepare financially before you transition to safeguard against ending up in a dire situation.
 Owning your own business is a risk, but keeping your finances in order can help to mitigate some of that risk.
 In the end, if your side hustle is something that you are passionate about and it brings in money, moving from part-time to full-time could be the best decision for you.

 When in doubt, Stacey says reach out.
 “A lot of people think they have to build their own pyramid when they scale, and that is not the case.
 Reach out to local consultants, or mentors, or your local SBA to help you solidify a plan.
 This is key, especially if you aren’t from a business background.”

 Novo Platform Inc. strives to provide accurate information but cannot guarantee that this content is correct, complete, or up-to-date.
 This page is for informational purposes only and is not financial or legal advice nor an endorsement of any third-party products or services.
 All products and services are presented without warranty.
 Novo Platform Inc. does not provide any financial or legal advice, and you should consult your own financial, legal, or tax advisors.